-- Aggregated turnover (relates to annual turnover received by your business plus the annual turnover of any business connected with you or that is an affiliate of yours) of less than \$10 million.
+- Aggregated turnover (relates to annual turnover received by your business, plus the annual turnover of any business connected to you or that is an affiliate of yours) of less than \$10 million.
 "Aggregated turnover" is calculated on a group basis and must be "business income".
-Please ignore this section if it is not applicable to you, in that case if you are in business, please refer to Section J "Entities Not Defined as Small Business". - The small business entity rules applies to a sole trader, partnership, company or trust which has a group turnover of less than \$10 million in the previous year, or likely to be less than \$10 million in the current year.
+Please ignore this section if it is not applicable to you.
+In that case if you are in business, please refer to Section J "Entities Not Defined as Small Business". - The Small Business Entity Rules apply to a sole trader, partnership, company or trust which has a group turnover of less than \$10 million in the previous year, or likely to be less than \$10 million in the current year.